wp-plugins/gwolle-gb/readme.txt

 The plugin itself is released under the GNU General Public License; a copy of this licence can be found at the licence homepage or in the gwolle-gb.php file at the top.

-For the licences regarding the use of reCAPTCHA or the icons you may ask the authors.
+For the licences regarding the use of reCAPTCHA you may ask the authors.

 = Todo list =